DonaldWhyte/deep-learning-with-rnns/contents.md

 [NEXT]
 ### Final Result

+TODO: generate example of what network can generate

 _note_
 Show what text a pre-trained model can generate.
 Show multiple examples of what it generates to bring the point home.